ivanbbctba/frontline-clinical-rag/README.md

 ## Medical Disclaimer

-**This is an educational and portfolio project only.**
+**This is an educational and portfolio project only.
+But I'm open for further developement and colaboration**
 It is **not intended for clinical use**, diagnosis, or treatment decisions.
 All information retrieved must be verified against primary sources and qualified medical judgment.
 The authors and contributors accept no liability for any clinical decisions made based on this system.

 Designed with explicit safety metadata and guardrail hooks precisely because we understand the stakes.

-## Why This Repository Signals Senior AI Engineering Capability
+## Why This Repository Signals Production Grade AI Engineering

 - **End-to-end production RAG**, not a toy notebook
 - **Domain adaptation** for safety-critical long documents (layout intelligence + metadata)
 - **Architectural discipline** via ADRs and clean boundaries
 - **Testability & reproducibility** built in from day one
 - **Direct keyword alignment** with top AI Engineer job descriptions: Python, LLMs, RAG, LangChain, Vector Databases, Embeddings, Hybrid Retrieval, Evaluation, Modular Python Architecture, Pydantic, Clinical AI

+## Colab

+Let's develop this into a product?
+I'm open to talking about developing this into a real life product.

 ---